 |NB All dates and times are indicative and subject to change.|

 Due to the complexities of administering interviews online applicants will not rotate around different stations as they have done in previous years.
-Instead, the interview will broken down into 2 main questions, both of which will also assess communication skills.
-These include an outpatient scenario and an inpatient scenario.
+Instead, the interview will broken down into 3 main questions.
+These include an outpatient scenario, an emergency scenario and communication scenario.
 Stations are generally very fair, and the same questions often come up time and time again.
 The more you practice, the more likely you are to secure your top choice ST3 job.
 In addition to this blog post, to help you prepare we have compiled over 200 past questions and model answers.

 Your portfolio will have already been assessed prior to your interview.
 Once you have completed your application via oriel you will be asked to upload evidence and so it is vital that you have all your evidence prior to starting your application.
 Start early.
 Send e-mails, make phone calls and get every piece of evidence you need.
 The more the merrier.
 If you fail to prepare, prepare to fail!
 Portfolio marks are your guaranteed marks.
 Ensure you have gone through the portfolio checklist which is available on our webpage and ensure you can tick every box possible.
 1 mark could be the difference between a job and having to reapply the following year.
 Complete your audits, attended courses, participate in teaching and get your PBA’s signed off- it’s never too late.
 These are the bits that almost every ST3 applicant has.
 Examiners are defiantly fair and, in my experience, they will try to give you points where you have shown adequate evidence, they want you to do well.

 Two assessors will independently score you on this.
-This will mean that your 30 minute station will most likely be split in half with one emergency and one outpatient scenario.
+This will mean that your 30 minute station will be split in 3 with one emergency, one outpatient and one communication scenario.
 Seeking information, prioritisation, team involvement, and leadership are vital parts which should be incorporated in your clinical assessment and management plan.
 Some questions will not have a strict correct answer but as long as you can provide a thought process and sensible plan you can score maximum points.

-Communication skills will be assessed throughout the station, but each scenario will most likely have a spin off communication scenario.
-For example, one could have an angry parent following orchidectomy for a dead testicle.
+Communication skills will be assessed separately.
 We have given a similar format on our question bank which will adequately prepare you.

 Overall, the key to success at the urology interview is to prepare for each station individually and to have a good understanding of what happens on the day.
 If you have any questions about the interview process. please get in touch.
 Good luck!